Written By Nik Koulogeorge

 Ethical leaders translate, "You shall not covet anything that belongs to your neighbor," into an understanding that we often benchmark our success against the "success" of others.
 That leads to stress and insanity.

 It is okay to want to be compensated as well as or better than an under-performing peer, but make that case for yourself or choose to walk out the door.
 You don't have to settle, but you don't need to bring someone else down.
 Ever.

 An example of this is the panic most feel when they are about to miss a bus or train.
 We see these people running frantically through the airport or train station.
 If they make it, they can rest easy.
 If they don't, the panic multiplies over and over again. . . plus now they are sweaty.
 I read about this in a book titled Black Swan by Nassim Taleb.

 I no longer rush to work, meetings, or to catch plans.
 In most cases, I have become better at organizing myself and getting places on time.
 If I still miss my flight, at least I didn't send my cortisol (stress hormone) levels skyrocketing in the process.
 Stress leads to an early death.

 In Practice: Create your rules for engagement and make them clear with others.
 My company will not sign contracts with national fraternities to mandate that chapters use my material, no matter how amazing it is.
 That is a rule of engagement.

-This isn’t to say that you should disregard the schedules and values of others.
+This isn't to say that you should disregard the schedules and values of others.
 Rather, it is to say that the rat race is in your head.
 Congratulate someone when they accomplish something and get back to taking care of you.
-Each of us faces ups and downs, and those almost never match up with the ups and downs of those around us.
+Each of us faces ups and downs, and those seldom match up with the ups and downs of those around us.

 Your time will only come if you define what "your time" is.
 Playing by another's playbook is lazy and will never work as well for you as it did for them.